8d1h/vim-macaulay2/README.md

-Syntax highlighting will highlight all the core keywords, which are automatically generated from the official code (the list can be manually updated by calling the function `:call macaulay2#generate_symbols()`).
-Keywords exported by packages are not included in the official file, but will also be highlighted using a dynamical syntax file.
+Syntax highlighting will highlight all the core keywords, which are automatically generated from the official code (the list can be manually updated by using the command `:M2GenerateSymbols`).
+Keywords exported by packages are not included in the official file, but will also be highlighted using a dynamic syntax file.
 This also allows these keywords to be used in auto-completion.

 ## Documentation viewer